lokeshh/gsoc2016/source/_posts/2016-06-14-categorical-index.markdown

 The new `Daru::CategoricalIndex` is helpful with data indexed with sparsely populated index with each unique index value as category.

-Please visit [this link](http://nbviewer.jupyter.org/github/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Categorical%20Data/Indexing%20in%20Vector.ipynb) before to get a basic understanding of how indexing works in Daru::Vector and [this link](http://nbviewer.jupyter.org/github/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Categorical%20Data/Indexing%20in%20DataFrame.ipynb) for Daru::DataFrame.
+Please visit [this link](http://nbviewer.jupyter.org/github/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Categorical%20Data/Indexing%20in%20Vector.ipynb) before to get a basic understanding of how indexing works in `Daru::Vector` and [this link](http://nbviewer.jupyter.org/github/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Categorical%20Data/Indexing%20in%20DataFrame.ipynb) for `Daru::DataFrame`.

 ## Example